remipichon/voc/Voc-configuration.md

   * name: the ${NAME} in Dockerfile
   * value: any string, if starting with dollar sign `$` value will be read from the host (== the Gitlab Job)

+> the '$' notation allows you to work with [Gitlab Variable as well as Gitlab Secrets](https://docs.gitlab.com/ee/ci/variables/#variables)

 > For remote repo, see common section [Repos](#Repos)